NIMHD Loan Repayment Program (LRP)

 During the program, participants must spend at least 50% of their time, or 20 hours per week, engaged in research at a domestic, nonprofit, or government entity.
 New Extramural LRP awards are for two years.
 Extramural LRP renewal awards can be for one or two years.

 Since its inception, the NIMHD LRP has repaid the educational loans of more than 2,200 doctorate-level health professionals in a range of disciplines, including epidemiology, psychology, social science, medicine, public health, and health policy.
-LRP recipients have conducted research on a wide variety of health conditions such as cardiovascular disease, cancer, diabetes, HIV/AIDS, infant mortality, asthma, obesity, and kidney disease.
+LRP recipients have conducted research on a wide variety of health conditions, including cardiovascular disease, cancer, diabetes, HIV/AIDS, infant mortality, asthma, obesity, and kidney disease.
 Their investigations have examined biological, lifestyle, environmental, social, economic, institutional, cultural, and family influences on health disparities and interventions to address them.

 NIMHD participates in three of the six Extramural NIH LRP award categories: